Tatsumi Hijikata: Life

 Especially at the end of the 1950s and throughout the 1960s, Hijikata undertook collaborations with filmmakers, photographers, urban architects and visual artists as an essential element of his approach to choreography's intersections with other art forms.
 Among the most exceptional of these collaborations was his work with the Japanese photographer Eikoh Hosoe on the book Kamaitachi, which involved a series of journeys back to northern Japan in order to embody the presence of mythical, dangerous figures at the peripheries of Japanese life.
 The book references stories of a supernatural being — 'sickle-weasel' — said to have haunted the Japanese countryside of Hosoe's childhood.
 In the photographs, Hijikata is seen as wandering the stark landscape and confronting farmers and children.

 From 1960 onward, Hijikata funded his Ankoku Butoh projects by undertaking sex-cabaret work with his company of dancers, and also acted in prominent films of the Japanese 'erotic-grotesque' horror-film genre, in such works as the director Teruo Ishii's Horrors of Malformed Men and Blind Woman's Curse, in both of which Hijikata performed Ankoku Butoh sequences.

 Hijikata's period as a public performer and choreographer extended from his performance of Kinjiki in 1959 to his famous solo work, Hijikata Tatsumi and Japanese People: Revolt of the Body (inspired by preoccupations with the Roman Emperor Heliogabalus and the work of Hans Bellmer) in 1968, and then to his solo dances within group choreography such as Twenty-seven Nights for Four Seasons in 1972.
 He last appeared on stage as a guest performer in Dairakudakan's 1973 Myth of the Phallus.
-During the years from the late 60's through 1976, Hijikata experimented with using extensive surrealist imagery to alter movements.
+During the years from the late '60s through 1976, Hijikata experimented with using extensive surrealist imagery to alter movements.
 Then, Hijikata then gradually withdrew into the Asbestos Hall and devoted his time to writing and to training his dance-company.
 Throughout the period in which he had performed in public, Hijikata's work had been perceived as scandalous and the object of revulsion, part of a 'dirty avant-garde' which refused to assimilate itself to Japanese traditional art, power or society.
 However, Hijikata himself perceived his work as existing beyond the parameters of the era's avant-garde movements, and commented: 'I've never thought of myself as avant-garde.
 If you run around a race-track and are a full circuit behind everyone else, then you are alone and appear to be first.
 Maybe that is what happened to me...'.